Linear localization of zero modes in weakly coupled non-Hermitian reservoirs: Results

+\textbf{Photonic simulations.} The tight-binding model, similar to those given by equations~(\ref{eq:Hs}) and (\ref{eq:Hr}) [see also Methods], has been employed successfully to capture various phenomena in coupled waveguide systems.
+Some references include, for example, the experimental demonstration of parity-time symmetric photonics \cite{Guo}, the observation of supersymmetric mode converters \cite{Heinrich}, and the creation of a non-Hermitian zero-mode \cite{Pan}.

+To showcase the validity of the tight-binding model in our study, i.e., linear localization can be demonstrated on a realistic photonic platform, we consider in Fig.~\ref{fig:waveguide}(a) evanescently coupled InP waveguides \cite{Miao,Wong}.
+The electric field propagating along the waveguide direction ($z$) can be written as $\vec{\Psi}(x,y,z)=\vec{E}(x,y)e^{-i\beta z}$ \cite{Klaiman}, where $z$ and the propagation constant $\beta$ play the roles of time and frequency in our analytical model studied above.
+We convert $\beta$ to the effective index using $n_\text{eff}=\beta\lambda/2\pi$, where the wavelength $\lambda=1.55 \mu$m.
+This allows us to express the couplings as dimensionless quantities (i.e., in the unit of the effective index).
+Using finite-difference-time-domain simulations of the vectorial Maxwell's equations \cite{meep}, we find that $t_A=t=5.37\times10^{-5}$ and $t_B=t'\approx0.24t$ for an air gap of $0.2\mu$m and $0.32\mu$m between neighboring waveguides, respectively.

+Optical gain in the reservoir is modeled by pumping the InGaAsP quantum wells, while loss is provided by a thin Cr/Ge double layer \cite{Feng} placed on top of alternate waveguides that also blocks the pump light.
+We denote the corresponding imaginary parts of the intrinsic indices in the gain and loss waveguides by $\pm n''$, which is reduced by a factor of $0.86$ in the effective index.
+By increasing $n''$ to approximately $1.24\times10^{-4}$, we bring the effective gain and loss in the reservoir to twice the value of $t$, and we indeed identify the target mode displaying linear localization in the reservoir [Figs.~\ref{fig:waveguide}(b,c)], confirming the prediction of our analytical model.
+Its effective index is found to be $n_\text{eff}=n_0+2.24i\times10^{-6}$, where $n_0=3.255$ is the effective index in a single waveguide.
+In other words, this mode is indeed a non-Hermitian zero mode and it amplifies slowly down the waveguides.

-As can be seen from Fig.~\ref{fig:r}(a), the linearly localized non-Hermitian zero mode (mode 11) does not have the strongest gain.
-Therefore, it is difficult to observe it in a lasing experiment.
-Nevertheless, we find this zero mode to be robust in the presence of noise and can hence be observed after an ensemble average.
-Using the simulated quantities from the InP waveguides, we prepare $10^3$ initial states with noises superposed on this zero mode (multiplied by the factor $e^{0.1s}$ at each site in the reservoir where $s$ follows the standard normal distribution) and let them evolve up to $10^4$ periods (about 4.8mm).
-Even though the tails of the final states can be highly nonlinear, their ensemble average maintains a good linear profile, with an $R^2$ value of 0.9966 [Fig.~\ref{fig:waveguide}(c)].
+Although this zero mode does not have the highest gain [which is the case also in the tight-binding model; see mode 11 in Fig.~\ref{fig:transition}(a)], we find it to be robust in the presence of noise and can be observed after an ensemble average.
+Using the extracted parameters from the simulations, we prepare $10^3$ initial states with noises, i.e., with the wave function of this zero mode multiplied by $e^{0.1s}$ in the reservoir, where $s$ varies from site to site and follows the standard normal distribution.
+We then let them evolve up to $10^4$ periods (about 4.8 mm down the waveguides).
+Even though the tail of the final state in each run can be highly nonlinear in space, their ensemble average maintains a good linear profile, with an $R^2$ value of 0.9966 [Fig.~\ref{fig:waveguide}(d)].

-\textit{Conclusion and Discussion} -- We have shown that the wave function of a non-Hermitian zero mode can display unusual linear localization in a weakly coupled non-Hermitian reservoir, which takes place at the transition between extended and exponentially localized regimes.
-When the coupling between the system and the reservoir becomes strong, this linear profile can still be observed but only on each sublattice, respectively.